Bookports/Bookports/doc/IDEAS.md

-# Bookports ideas
+# BookLib - ideas & notes

 ## Out of the box experience

 Bookports should be an out of the box package, with standard ILS modules ready to go.

-However, it should be extendable with plugins for later customisation.
+However, it should be extendable with plugins.

-## Language choice
+## Language

-Java will be used for the server component.
+Scala will be used for the server component.

+The server component will run on the Apache Tomcat platform.

-RESTful API to be provided (with Swagger docs) for GUI clients, and third-party integrations.
+A RESTful API will be provided, along with Swagger documentation.

+## APIs

+As well as a REST API, there will be a SOAP to REST translation proxy available as part of an optional package.

+The APIs will be used both internally for the main librarian and administration services, as well as the OPAC, and third-party integrations.

+## Modules

 Open Data.

-The OPAC module is separate from the core server, and run on a separate Clojure application.
-It will utilise the same REST API that the core provides, but in a restricted level of access.
+The OPAC is a separate module from the server component.
+It will run on the Apache Tomcat platform as well.

+The OPAC will use the server's REST API.

 The program should be able to recover from most faults.